rrbrambley/MessageBeast-Android/README.md

   <img src="https://raw.github.com/rrbrambley/MessageBeast-Android/master/Images/ArchitectureDependency.png"/>
 </p>

+<h3>MessagePlus</h3>
+When working with these manager classes, you will most often be using **MessagePlus** objects.
+MessagePlus is a wrapper around ADNLib's Message class that adds extra functionality – including stuff for display locations, display dates, OEmbed getters, and features required to support unsent Messages.
+You will generally never need to construct MessagePlus objects directly, as they will be given to you via the managers.

 Example Code
 ------------

+<h3>ChannelSyncManager</h3>
 The easiest way to work with one or more Channels is to rely on a ChannelSyncManager.
 This will do all the heavy lifting  associated with creating and initializing your private Channels, as well as performing full syncs on these Channels.
 Here's an example in which we will work with an [Ohai Journal Channel](https://github.com/appdotnet/object-metadata/blob/master/channel-types/net.app.ohai.journal.md):

 ```java